cloudwalker01/CarPoolin/README.md

 1. Make sure you have the latest version of XCode installed.
 2. Run and Build the app.
-3. Run the Twilio verify-server API by executing the command 'flask run'
+3. Run the Twilio verify-server API by executing the command `flask run`